Wireless Access Point vs Router – What’s the Difference?

 The connectivity mechanisms of routers and wireless APs are different.

-Typically, a wireless router can either provide direct WiFi signals to devices or link to a PoE switch that can integrate wireless APs to expand WiFi coverage.
+Typically, a wireless router can provide direct WiFi signals to devices or link to a PoE switch that can integrate wireless APs to expand WiFi coverage.

 If the wireless router can’t cover the desired area, it could be that the WiFi signals are weak or hit some dead spots.